-Current projects in our laboratory are focused on the Superior Paraolivary Nucleus (SPON), a prominent nucleus in the mammalian auditory brainstem.
+Current projects in our laboratory are focused on the Superior Paraolivary Nucleus (SPON), a prominent nucleus in the superior olivary complex in the mammalian auditory brainstem.
 SPON neurons exhibit great sensitivity in signaling temporal cues with spiking responses that are extremely precise compared to other auditory nuclei.
 Our group has recently demonstrated that SPON neurons are tuned to respond to recurring sound features, such as periodically driven rhythm and pitch.
 In addition, SPON neurons are sensitive to singular features like abrupt starts and stops or gaps in acoustic stimuli.
-Our working hypothesis is that the SPON is extracting temporal information contained in natural sounds, and that it is an early locus in a "communication pathway".
+Our working hypothesis is that the SPON is extracting temporal information contained in natural sounds, and particularly communication signals and that it is an early locus in a "communication pathway".

-Our technical approaches combine electrophysiological, anatomical, molecular and behavioral methods to shed light on the SPON.
+Our technical approaches combine electrophysiological, anatomical, molecular and behavioural methods to shed light on the SPON.
 We also make use of transgenic mouse models to target specific inputs to the SPON.
 Through the combined use of these techniques, and collaboration with mathematicians and neuroethologists, we anticipate to be able to both explore and define the specific role of the SPON for hearing and communication perception.